Traveling to Italy during Covid-19: What you need to know before you go | NewsChannel 3-12

 What’s the Covid-19 situation?

 As the first hit European country, Italy has been through a lot.
 However, a strict lockdown brought things under control and it held out against a second wave for longer than its European neighbors.
 However, cases started rising in September and spiking sharply in October.
-It holds Europe’s second highest death toll (after the UK), with over 2.75 million infections and over 94,000 deaths as of February 18.
+It holds Europe’s second highest death toll (after the UK), with over 2.8 million infections and nearly 96,000 deaths as of February 23.
 After a strict Christmas and New Year lockdown, case numbers were going down in January, but have started to rise again in February.

 App Immuni uses Bluetooth to track contact with potential infection.